15/9/2025

 It allows others to learn from what has been done and to build upon it.

-When impact isn’t communicated, its reach – and its potential legacy – remain limited.
-But when it’s shared with clarity and honesty, it sparks a cascade of generosity and participation, where awareness becomes the ignition for action that naturally spreads.
+When stories of impact aren’t communicated, their reach – and its potential legacy – remain limited.
+But when they're shared with clarity and honesty, they spark a cascade of generosity and participation, where awareness becomes the ignition for action that naturally spreads.

 The Role of Storytelling in Scaling Impact